AleChiquito/MSc_AI_Projects/README.md

-# portafolio_personal
+# Portafolio Personal

 This is my personal projects and resources.
+You will find complete projects, ideas, testing, etc.

+Regrex basics